VATSIM-Radar/vatsim-radar/docs/guide/duplicating.md

 ## ZOA NCT

-- Data is hard coded - extending is allowed for NCT, SFO, OAK, SJC, SMF, RNO, MRY, MOD, BAY (APP or DEP)
+- Data is hard coded - extending is allowed for NCT, SFO, OAK, SJC, SMF, RNO, MRY, MOD, BAY (APP, DEP or CTR)
 - Controller ATIS should include the following text for extending to work
   - Area A: SJC_APP
   - Area B: SFO_APP